 The first belt that adults get promoted to after white, is blue.
 It is never as easy though as just writing it in a sentence.
 White belt is the time of horror.
 You know those dreams where you run and you can’t outrun your attacker no matter what you do?
 Well, being a white belt is much like that, just in real life. there’s a huge reward at the end, though in the first major milestone – the blue belt.

 Blue belt is the time when a practitioner builds their defensive game and learns how to integrate moves together.
 It is the perseverance belt.
-Blue belt is arguably the most important part of the BJJ belt system.
+The blue belt is arguably the most important part of the BJJ belt system.
 It is also, very often, the longest people spend at a single belt.
-Purple belt is in the middle of the road.
+The purple belt is in the middle of the road.
 This is when the majority of one’s BJJ style is defined.
 It is at the purple belt that people tend to choose a direction of specialization while also staying well rounded.

 Just preceding mastery is the brown belt, a time of profound technical knowledge and a complex but simple game.
 Whether it is top or bottom, a brown belt is going to be dangerous and merciless.
-The period between purple and brown is also when most people begin teaching Jiu Jitsu.
-This is the period when you start giving back to the art in two different was.
+The period between purple and brown is also when most people begin teaching Jiu-Jitsu.
+This is the period when you start giving back to the art in two different ways.
 First, you’re going to teach new students in the ways of the at.
-Secondly, you’re most likely to have some signature moves and variations by now which go directly into the pool of common BJJ knowledge.
+Secondly, you’re most likely to have some signature moves and variations by now that go directly into the pool of common BJJ knowledge.